Why Robust Natural Language Understanding is a Challenge: Introduction

 However, in the domain of NLU, \emph{$\epsilon$-ball} does not work well because within \emph{$\epsilon$-balls} that are small enough for a verifier, there may not be any meaningful sentences.
 Therefore, we explore other regions of interest and we ask if it is possible to isolate a subspace around one class and verify it.

-The primary goal of this paper is to explore the challenges of NLU Verification and to propose a novel approach for verification of classification of utterances within a dialogue, also known as Natural Language Understanding or intent classification.
-This method can be used to address critical issues where it is necessary to correctly classify a particular users' intention.
+The primary goal of this paper is to explore the challenges of NLU Verification and to propose a novel specification for verifying utterances' classification within a dialogue, also known as Natural Language Understanding or intent classification.
+This can be used to address critical issues where it is necessary to correctly classify a particular users' intention.
 Our case study is inspired by laws that enforce chatbots to identify themselves if asked to do so~\cite{CAlaw,EUlaw}, but it could be applied to any case where it is important to predict a specific meaning.

-We aim to formulate a verification method tailored to analyse the data set R-U-A-Robot~\cite{gros2021ruarobot}, that contains utterances divided into 3 classes: \textit{positive} (e.g. "are you a chatbot"), \textit{ambiguous} (e.g. "are you a man or a woman?") and \textit{negative} (e.g. "is that the same thing as a robot?").
+We aim to formulate a verification specification tailored to analyse the data set R-U-A-Robot~\cite{gros2021ruarobot}, that contains utterances divided into 3 classes: \textit{positive} (e.g. ``are you a chatbot"), \textit{ambiguous} (e.g. ``are you a man or a woman?") and \textit{negative} (e.g. ``is that the same thing as a robot?").
 The task is to ensure that, once the neural network that classifies the data is verified, we can guarantee that within boundaries it will always recognise the users' intent of inquiry about its nature.